-As a student in International Studies and Business, I have thoroughly enjoyed my economics, international politics, and development coursework at Penn.
+As a student in the Huntsman Program in International Studies and Business, I have thoroughly enjoyed my economics, international politics, and development coursework at Penn.
 One such course is Consumers, Firms, and Markets in Developing Countries (BEPP 2330), where I realized my interest in intersecting theoretical development concepts with practical research applications.
 Wharton’s Social Impact Research Experience (SIRE) was the perfect opportunity to allow me to merge my ambitions and guide my own intellectual curiosity.

 This summer, I traveled to Bangladesh to conduct research on digital financial services and their impact on women’s economic empowerment in Bangladesh.
 I worked with researchers at the BRAC Institute of Governance and Development (BIGD) to investigate this relationship in a rural village in Comilla, a district in Bangladesh.
 I was able to interview several women in this village about their usage and preferences for these mobile financial services, collecting qualitative data on how these new digital accounts have had an impact on their individual financial agency and behavior.